dblsBR/dblsBR/README.md

 ## Teaching

-I am teaching **IE3800 - Deterministic Operations Research** in the Department of Industrial Engineering at Clemson University and I am extremely excited about it.
-The course is one of the most interesting and engaging and I love to plan the lectures, work on the examples and codes, give lectures and student hours.
+I taught **IE3800 - Deterministic Operations Research** in the Department of Industrial Engineering at Clemson University last Fall Semester and it was an amazing experience.
+The course is very interesting and engaging and I love to plan the lectures, work on the examples and codes, give lectures and student hours.

 I love to teach and I learn a lot by teaching!
 My first official experience with teaching was when I was in high school.
 I attended a great technical institute in Brazil, the [Federal Institute of Education, Science, and Technology (Federal Institute for short)](https://www2.ifal.edu.br/campus/palmeira), where I had the chance to be a teaching assistant for the physics class.